Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Show labels on layers/README.md

     * Set the "LabelExpressionInfo.expression" key to express what the text the label should display.
 You can use fields of the feature by using `$feature.NAME` in the expression.
     * To use the text symbol, set the "symbol" key to the symbol's JSON representation using `AGSTextSymbol.toJSON()`.
 5. Create a label definition from the JSON using `class AGSJSONSerializable.fromJSON(_:)`.
-6. Add the definition to the feature layer's `labelDefinitions` array .
+6. Add the definition to the feature layer's `labelDefinitions` array.
 7. Lastly, enable labels on the layer by setting its `labelsEnabled` property to `true`.

 ## Relevant API